Learn - Accounts

 | Add an account | Setup tab, Accounts segment, Add Account, fill in the New Account dialog |

-| Reorder accounts | Drag a row in the list to its new position |
+| Reorder accounts | Drag a row by the grip at its left edge |

-| Re-anchor when the app and bank drift apart | Open the account, change Current Balance to match the bank, save |
+| Match the app’s balance to the bank | Open the account, set Current Balance to the bank’s number, save |

-| Track an account that isn’t checking or savings | Pick whichever type is closer (the math is the same) |
+| Track an account that isn’t Checking or Savings | Pick whichever type is closer; the type changes no math |

-| Unlink a linked account | Open the account, tap Unlink in the Bank Connection section (owner only) |
+| Unlink a linked account | Open the account, tap Unlink in the Bank Connection row (owner only) |

-| Delete an account | Open the account, tap Delete Account, confirm in the Delete Account dialog |
+| Delete an account | Select it, tap Delete Account, confirm in the Delete Account dialog |

-| Keep items when removing an account | Move each item to a different account first, then delete the (now-empty) account |
+| Keep the flows when removing an account | Move each flow to a different account first, then delete the account |

 | Add more than 250 accounts | Not possible; the cap is 250 per budget |